danielrosehill/Random-Taxonomies/README.md

-# Daniel's Random Taxonomy Fiefdom
+# Taxonomy Collections

-Taxonomies are boring but super useful in organising data and storing information.
+Taxonomies are super useful in organising data and storing information.

 I created this repository to store taxonomies that I generate for various purposes (lately, the purpose is often creating organisational structures for organising custom GPTs and GPT outputs).